-This seasonal street event is not going to compete with the big central Easter markets, but the Kalvarienbergfest perhaps gives you a more authentic flavour of Viennese life.
+This seasonal street event is not going to compete with the big central Easter markets, but the Kalvarienbergfest gives you a more authentic flavour of Viennese life.

 - Small Easter urban festival and market